 It’s summertime, and across the walleye belt, common theory is that the best bite for walleyes is over until water temps start cooling down in fall.
 Classic rigging and jigging patterns that worked so well in May and June simply don’t seem to produce as consistently during the heat of July and August.

 For Travis Peterson of Bemidji, Minnesota, that presented something of a problem.
 Travis, like some schoolteachers in northern Minnesota, spends much of his summer guiding on area lakes.
 While he is a multispecies guide, many of his clients want walleyes.
 Understandably, many of them vacation during July and August when the weather is nicest in the North Country.
 To top it off, his clientele are often beginning or average anglers who aren’t accomplished at walleye finesse tactics like livebait rigging and jigging.
 So Travis needed a simple technique that would allow his clients to catch walleyes during the dog days of summer.

 Enter the jig spinner.
-While certainly not new, most walleye anglers don’t even have one in their tackle boxes, and fewer still count on them to catch walleyes.
+While certainly not new, most who fish for weed walleyes don’t even have one in their tackle boxes, and fewer still count on them to catch walleyes.

 Essentially, a jig spinner is a small spinnerbait built with walleyes in mind.
 A safety-pin-style arm with a spinner blade attaches onto the eye of a jighead, and the resulting lure is often rigged with a plastic tail.
 Simplicity in action.